 How to care for your roses

-Roses need feeding regularly.
+Roses need feeding regularly with a specialist rose food.
 Water them in the evening, but avoid wetting the foliage.
 If you remove any faded blooms, it will encourage your plant to continue flowering for longer.
 Some roses may also need plant supports and rambling varieties will need a frame or structure to climb over.

 Prune your roses in March or before new growth emerges, removing all dead, thin or weak branches and reducing the previous season’s growth by about one third.